-White Box, Yellow Box, and Blakely's Red Gum are the key tree species but others, such as Grey Box, Yellow Gum and Buloke, may also be found in Box-Gum Grassy Woodlands.
-The following pages outline how you can identify species and where they are likely to be found.
+White Box, Yellow Box, Blakely's Red Gum and Grey Box are the key tree species but others, such as Yellow Gum and Buloke, may also be found.
+The following pages outline how you can identify species.
 What is the project area?